-\underline{ \textbf{debias step}}: The estimation scheme in debias step is in the same form as transfer step and thus its proof follows the same spirit of transfer step.
-The solution of minimization problem in debias step is
+\paragraph{Calibration Step.} The estimation scheme in the calibration step is in the same form as the transfer step, and thus its proof follows the same logic as the transfer step.
+The solution to the minimization problem in the calibration step is

 where

 Similarly, define